DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

     $ git clone git@github.com:pocorall/hello-scaloid-sbt.git

-There are a few other options than SBT, either using Maven or Gradle but after trying out all of these options, I really recommend going with the SBT version for now even though this may change in the future.
+There are a few other options than SBT, either using Maven or Gradle but after trying out all of these options with different combinations of IDEs, I really recommend going with the SBT version for now, even though this may change in the future.

 Then, I'll rename the project directory to something more appropriate.